strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 }
 ```

-Starting from this new release plugins are now npm dependencies so, you need to install them too.
+Starting from this new release, plugins are now npm dependencies so, you need to install them as well.

 Here are the default ones.
 If you have installed other plugins you will also need to add them here (e.g `strapi-plugin-graphql`).